ohxx5810/checky/README.md

 courses to give it a try.
 With students who lack motivation, giving this app one try and seeing the benefits of it can lighten the workload itself, and produce better grades.

+Watch the CheckyDemo.mp4 for a demo of the app!